Automotive

 Example Digital Alert

 As of this writing, Safety Cloud digital alerts are available nationwide on millions of vehicles through leading brands including Jeep, Dodge, RAM, and Chrysler.
 Drivers can also receive these alerts on navigation apps like Waze, which can be displayed in their infotainment center through Apple CarPlay or Android Auto.
-To understand the significance, read more about Stellantis' recent implementation of Safety Cloud.
+To understand the significance, read more about Stellantis' implementation of Safety Cloud.
 Safety Cloud digital alerts are a prime example of how V2X technology enhances road safety.
 It brings the future of transportation into the present, alerting drivers about emergency vehicles and other roadway hazards in real-time.
 With Safety Cloud, first responders, municipal fleets, and even individual drivers can count on an enhanced level of safety and communication on the road.

 What's Next in the Future of V2X?